sicajc/Personal-notes-for-Computer-architecture/Design_Flow.md

 - First understand the algorithm then recreate it using basic operations,data structures and algorithms without using libraries.
 - The data structure and algorithm you used must be hardware friendly.
 At the same time, you have to generate the testbench i.e. your golden model for your hardware.
 -  DISCUSS WITH OTHERS
+-  Usually the efficiency of a certain implmentation is dictated by the Algorithm you used.
+-  Algorithm 70% with the RIGHT HW 30%.
+e.g. No one would ever run non-parralizable algorithm on GPU = =, this is handled by OoO CPU.
+However, parrallel algorithm works fine.

 ## ASMD(Control)
 - Convert the algorithm you just derived to ASMD chart to have a clear view about which components are needed.